FINTLabs/fint-coding-guidelines/README.md

 }
 ```

-The scenario we want to test is when two numbers are sent in, we should get the sum of the numbers in return.
+The first scenario we want to test is when two numbers are sent in.
+In this case we should get the sum of the numbers in return.
 ```groovy
 def "Add given two numbers returns sum"() {
   ...
 }
 ```

-**Expecting exceptions**
 Lets say that for negative numbers we expect the code to throw an `IllegalArgumentException`.
 We can name the test like this:
 ```groovy